 After yet another storm passes through the upper part of the mid-Atlantic and New England with snow Monday night into Tuesday, temperatures will trend above average for the middle and latter part of the week.

 In the wake of the snowstorms, people are urged to walk and drive defensively.

 Another system threatens to drop several inches of snow from Minnesota to Massachusetts Sunday night through Tuesday.
 A wintry mix is expected in the nation's capital with the heaviest snow likely staying north and west of the region.

-How warm it will get after the snow is tricky as the ground and area waterways are cold and/or frozen and many areas will have to melt a substantial amount of snow beforehand.
+How warm it gets after the snow is tricky, as the ground and area waterways are cold and/or frozen and many areas will have to melt a substantial amount of snow beforehand.

 The sun's energy will first focus on melting that snow before warming up the lower atmosphere.

 Thank you for your patience during our recent Comments outage.
 Comments have returned, including comments on previous stories & blogs before the outage.
 As before, Comments that don't add to the conversation may be automatically or manually removed by Facebook or AccuWeather.
 Profanity, personal attacks, and spam will not be tolerated.

 A major snowstorm with blizzard conditions may develop over the central United States early next week along the leading edge of a new invasion of cold air.

 More lives and property will be threatened across the southeastern Unites States this weekend as additional rounds of severe thunderstorms and tornadoes erupt.

 Welcome rain will return to northern India later this week, sweeping away the persistent fog and haze, but only for a brief time.